 Recent years have seen the revival of ceramic sculpture in contemporary art.
 This class will approach ceramics as a sculptural medium.
-The techniques taught will include mold-making, slip-casting, and hand-building.
+The techniques taught will include mold-making, slipcasting and hand-building.
 Discussions will cover the history of ceramic sculpture, high and low culture, craft versus art, and the use of multiples and appropriation.

-SCNG: Genres
+SCNG: Genres SCNG306-2 credits

-The genre courses provide students with the opportunity to explore a variety of topics within the context of Sculpture/New Genres, targeting specific conceptual, aesthetic and material approaches in depth, offering theoretic and vernacular driven investigation.
-Recent topics offered metalcasting and major mold making.
-Offered in alternating semesters/years.
+Genre courses provide students with the opportunity to explore a variety of topics within the context of Sculpture/New Genres, targeting specific conceptual, aesthetic and material approaches in depth, offering theoretic and vernacular driven investigation.
+Recent Topics offered: Metalcasting and Major Mold Making.

-Sculpture/New Genres III
+Sculpture/New Genres III SCNG314-3 credits

-SCNG314 - 3 credits

-Students have an opportunity to work on largescale, long-term projects in sculpture and/or new genres, working in-depth in a chosen material or skill: for instance, using complicated moldmaking and casting technologies, or a research methodology that takes weeks to achieve outcome.
-The class addresses artwork that is ambitious, experimental, political, and difficult, work that pushes both formal and conceptual boundaries.
+Opportunity to work on large-scale, long-term projects in sculpture and/or new genres, working in-depth in a chosen material or skill: for instance, complicated casting technologies, welding, woodworking, video or installation.
+Addresses artwork that is ambitious, experimental, political, and work that pushes both formal and conceptual boundaries.